Organizing Physics with Open Energy-Driven Systems: The Semantics of Open Energy-driven Systems

 \subsection{An ``organized'' view}

 In the symmetric monoidal category $\OpenODE$, systems (the ODEs) and their wiring (the parametric lens they are grafted on) are kept neatly separated.
 This is because, in general, the systems might be very different from their wiring, but in this case they aren't: both open ODEs and their wiring are differential lenses, so one can collapse the data of the ODE directly in the wiring, seeing it as all part of a unique process.

-This brings us to define $\COrg$, which is smooth space, continuous time variant of $\Org$, introduced in~\cite{spivak_Learners_2022} We give a sleek definition.
+This brings us to define $\COrg$, which is a smooth space, continuous time variant of $\dblOrg$, introduced in~\cite{spivak_Learners_2022}; albeit we confine ourselves to defining a 1-category and not a full double categiry like $\dblOrg$ is.